alexengrig/Java_Concurrency/README.md

 > - Include thread safety in the design processor explicitly document that your class is not thread-safe.
 > - Document your synchronization policy.

+Finding Exploitable Parallelism:

+> The real performance payoff of dividing a program's workload into tasks comes when there are a large number of
+> independent, homogeneous tasks that can be processed concurrently.

 ## Status

 In progress.